unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 - Domain name

 {% hint style="info" %}
 Since domains are identified by a namehash we also explicitly store the domain's name.
-This allows users who only know a namehash to look up a record by its name.
+This allows users who only know a namehash to look up a record by its name (name to namehash, namehash to record).
 {% endhint %}

 `Registry`'s smart contract includes a set of methods for minting new domains, creating new subdomains, and managing ownership.